 Sometimes referred to as the black box for your ERP, we use this to monitor performance and usage of JD Edwards.
 It records every page load, by every user – every minute of every day.
 This information is incredibly powerful for benchmarking and comparing ANY change in your entire enterprise.

 Having access to the runtime, rows processed, user and server information for every batch job allows us to continually monitor the critical two tiers of JD Edwards.
-Reading this with ERP Analytics gives more information on where performance problems might be and another point of data to compare with.
+Reading this with ERP Insights gives more information on where performance problems might be and another point of data to compare with.